Can I live off the State Pension?

 Am I eligible?
 How much could I receive?

-You are eligible for the State Pension provided that you have at least 10 qualifying years on your National Insurance record.
-How much you receive also depends on your National Insurance record – the maximum amount is currently £164.35 per week.
+You are eligible for the State Pension provided that you have at least 10 qualifying years on your National Insurance (NI) record.
+How much you receive also depends on your National Insurance record – the maximum amount is currently £168.60 per week.
+You need to have paid NI contributions for 35 years to qualify for the full amount.

 If you reached State Pension age before 6 April 2016, you will receive the old State Pension instead, which may be a different amount.